CLINICAL

 RESULTS

-Proven Safe & Effective At Reducing GI Toxicities
+Proven Safe & Effective

-In patients undergoing radiation for prostate cancer.1
+in patients undergoing radiation for prostate cancer.1

-Clinically Proven
+Clinically Proven:

-Optimal Protection for the rectum, reducing rectal side effects1
+for the rectum, reducing rectal side effects.1

 OVERVIEW OF RECTAL SPACER TRIALS1,4,6